Winston Logger - Complete Node.js Logging Guide [2026]

 Handling Uncaught Exceptions

 An uncaught exception occurs when a synchronous error is thrown and not caught by a try...catch block.
-Normally, Node.js prints the stack trace to stderr and exits with code 1.
-When you configure exceptionHandlers in Winston, the logger attaches a listener to the process.on('uncaughtException') event.
+Normally, Node.js prints the stack trace to the stderr stream and exits with code 1.
+When you configure exceptionHandlers Winston logger, the logger attaches a listener to the process.on('uncaughtException') event.

 By default, Winston will exit the process after logging an exception.
 You can override this by setting exitOnError: false, though this is generally discouraged as the process state may be corrupted.
 You can also direct exceptions to a specific file or remote endpoint separate from your standard application logs.